Hallucinate (song): Release and promotion

 "Hallucinate" was released through Warner Records on 27 March 2020 as the seventh track on Lipa's second studio album, Future Nostalgia.
 The following month, Lipa confirmed that the album would receive another single following the release of "Break My Heart".
 On 3 July 2020, Lipa announced that "Hallucinate" had been chosen as the next single and revealed its cover art.
 The song was released for digital download and streaming on 10 July 2020 as the album's fourth single.
 The song was promoted with a lense on Snapchat.
 Lipa held a contest for a fan to create an Instagram filter, which was ultimately chosen and promoted on the app.
 "Hallucinate" themed stickers were also promoted on the app.
 The song received a lyric video on 9 April 2020.
-It was promoted to US contemporary hit radio formats as a promotional single on 31 December 2020.

 Lipa performed "Hallucinate" for the first time at her livestream concert, Studio 2054 on 27 November 2020.
 The singer wore a skin-tight jumpsuit with a crystal-embellished design and performed in a sci-fi themed set with a moon in the background.
 She has performed the song on other occasions, including a stripped-back version of the song at BBC Radio 1's Live Lounge, and at the Elton John AIDS Foundation Academy Award Party.
 On 11 May, Lipa performed it as a medley with other Future Nostalgia tracks at the 2021 Brit Awards.
 The song was included on the setlist of Lipa's 2022 Future Nostalgia Tour.
+It's also included on the setlist of Lipa's 2024 Radical Optimism Tour.